Sadeem/CNTK/README.md

 ## Latest news

-***2017-11-10.*** Switch from CNTKCustomMKL to MKLML in [Intel MKL-DNN](https://github.com/01org/mkl-dnn) MKLML is released with [Intel MKL-DNN](https://github.com/01org/mkl-dnn/releases).
-It is a trimmed version of Intel MKL, similar to CNTKCustomMKL.
+***2017-11-10.*** Switch from CNTKCustomMKL to Intel MKLML.
+MKLML is released with [Intel MKL-DNN](https://github.com/01org/mkl-dnn/releases) as a trimmed version of Intel MKL for MKL-DNN.
 To set it up:

 On Linux: